mpickering/blog/ide/posts/2020-05-08-state-of-haskell-ide.md

 there are 3 Google Summer of Code projects and a Tweag open source fellowship all working on tooling, as well as the continued efforts of many contributors.
 There are a lot of exciting features and projects in the pipeline, and we will be posting about them here every Friday.
-Come chat to us over at
-\#haskell-ide-engine on Freenode, clone some projects and help us build the ultimate Haskell IDE.
+Come chat with us over at [\#haskell-ide-engine](irc://irc.freenode.net/haskell-ide-engine) on Freenode, clone some projects and help us build the ultimate Haskell IDE.